Court denies water quality suit against Vermont Yankee

 "The court found that the state had multiple opportunities to earlier raise its argument about whether the plant lacked a valid 401 Water Quality Certification, but failed to do so," said Neil Sheehan, spokesman for the NRC.

-Because the state had failed to challenge the renewal application in a timely manner and as required by federal
+Because the state had failed to challenge the renewal application in a timely manner and as required by federal regulations, Vermont waived the right to judicial review, stated the court.

 "The NRC is satisfied with the ruling," said Sheehan.
 "The agency’s review of the Vermont Yankee license renewal application began in early 2006 and lasted more than four years, culminating with an approval on March 21, 2011.
 In between, the application was the subject of thorough safety and environmental evaluations, an Atomic Safety and Licensing Board hearing and Commission reviews.
 As the court has ruled, the time for the Water Quality Certification issue to come to the fore was during this extensive review period, but that did not occur."